willemclarke/goodreads-listopia-exporter/README.md

 #### Currently only takes the data of the first _100_ books within a list (first page).

 - This was intended as a simple project to learn about web scraping, and as such I have not implemented pagination.
-- .csv file is saved in the location where the repository is cloned to
+- .csv file is saved in the location where the repository is cloned

 ## Usage:

 - clone repository
 - `npm install`
 - `npm run start`
+- input correct goodreads booklist url, e.g: https://www.goodreads.com/list/show/1.Best_Books_Ever
+- input desired .csv filename